WhatTheFizz01/ReferralBot/README.md

-# Public Mobile Referral Bot
+# Referral Bot
-Responds to inbox messages of people looking for Referral codes for Public Mobile.
+Responds to inbox messages of people looking for Referral codes.
 It is planned for expansion to different carriers on respective subreddits.

 Code is licensed under GNU GPLv3.
 Original code is licensed under MIT.